Fluid Antenna-Enabled Backscatter Communication under Imperfect Channel Observations: System Model

 Accordingly, the achievable backscatter rate is expressed as

 which serves as an upper-bound performance metric commonly adopted to evaluate relative gains under different antenna and observation configurations.

 In addition to information transfer, the BD harvests energy from the incident RF signal.
 The average RF power impinging on the BD antenna is proportional to $P_\mathrm{s} g_\mathrm{s}$.
 Since AmBC relies on reflecting a portion of the incident signal, the harvested and backscattered powers originate from the same RF source and therefore compete for the available energy at the BD.
-To capture this trade-off, an EH model is adopted \cite{RIS-AmBC-Rezaei}, where the harvested DC power is given by
+To capture this trade-off, an EH model is adopted \cite{RIS-AmBC-Rezaei}, where the harvested DC power is given by\footnote{In this work, a linear EH model is adopted for simplicity, whereas practical non-linear EH characteristics have been investigated in \cite{Alevizos2018RFEH}.}

 with $\xi\in(0,1]$ denoting the RF-to-DC conversion efficiency.
 To ensure energy-neutral operation of the BD, the harvested power must satisfy

 where $P_\mathrm{c}$ denotes the circuit power consumption associated with sensing, logic, and impedance switching.